 Frédérique Ries, the MEP responsible for the bill and Belgian Politician.

 It's pretty simple really.
 Plastic straws are in many ways the ultimate throw-away item.
 Used once, and then discarded.
 For sure, they are merely the tip of the plastic iceberg.
 However, the thing with straws is that they've become something of the poster child of our wasteful consumption of single-use plastics.
 It's certainly no bad thing that plastic straw bans help to raise awareness of the bigger problem.

 The environmental impact of plastic straws is well documented.
-Plastic straws often blow out of landfill or bins into nature as a result of their light-weight.
+Plastic straws often blow out of landfills or bins into nature as a result of their light weight.
 Beach clean ups record plastic straws as the 7th most collected items.

 In the UK the government announced in October 2018 plans to ban the sale and distribution of plastic straws.
 Due to be implemented sometime before 2020 the ban is currently in the consultation phase.

 Environment Secretary Michael Gove said:

 “Our precious oceans and the wildlife within need urgent protection from the devastation throw-away plastic items can cause.

 In England, we are taking world-leading action with our ban on microbeads, and thanks to the public’s support have taken over 15 billion plastic bags out of circulation with our 5p charge.

 I commend retailers, bars and restaurants that have already committed to removing plastic straws and stirrers.
 But we recognise we need to do more.
 Today we step-up our efforts to turn the tide on plastic pollution and ensure we leave our environment in a better state than we inherited it.”

 The ban will encourage businesses including those both producing and buying plastic packaging to consider alternatives.
 Of course, the full force of any ban of single-use plastic coming into play takes time.
 Meanwhile, these moves count significantly towards eliminating the wastefulness of single-use plastics and their harm.